BaluHarshavardan99/Light-Weight-Deep-CNN-for-Background-Sound-Classification-in-Speech-Signals/README.md

-# [Light-Weight-Deep-CNN-for-Background-Sound-Classification-in-Speech-Signals](https://pubs.aip.org/asa/jasa/article/151/4/2773/2838550/Lightweight-deep-convolutional-neural-network-for) (The Journal of the Acoustical Society of America - April, 2022)
+# Environment/Background Sound Classification in Speech Signals

-<a href="https://pubs.aip.org/asa/jasa/article/151/4/2773/2838550/Lightweight-deep-convolutional-neural-network-for" style="text-decoration: underline;">Light Weight Deep CNN for Background Sound Classification in Speech Signals</a>
+<a href="https://pubs.aip.org/asa/jasa/article/151/4/2773/2838550/Lightweight-deep-convolutional-neural-network-for" style="text-decoration: underline;">Light Weight Deep CNN for Background Sound Classification in Speech Signals</a> (The Journal of the Acoustical Society of America - April, 2022)

 **Abstract:**